 At BCTC, we appreciate those who volunteer their time to help others.
-We are offering one scholarship on each of our courses for an applicant who comes from a disadvantaged background with long-term unemployment, who has also volunteered their time to help others, who would otherwise be unable to attend a professional training program.
+We are offering one scholarship for our Certificate Course for an applicant who comes from a disadvantaged background with long-term unemployment, who has also volunteered their time to help others, who would otherwise be unable to attend a professional training program.

 CERTIFICATE TRAINING SCHOLARSHIP